 The wait time is not too bad so I wouldn’t recommend using your fastpass on this ride.
 All heights are allowed on!

-Children need to be 40 inches or taller to ride.
-I wouldn't use a fastpass for this, but you can if your other top picks are not available.
+Children need to be 40 inches or taller to ride the Big Thunder Mountain Railroad.
+I wouldn’t use a fastpass for this, but you can if your other top picks are not available.

 No fastpass required and all heights are welcome.